ZephArvanitis/heyzeph/posts/2013-05-13-neutrino-astrophysics.markdown

   </figcaption>
 </figure>

-The solid lines show neutrino fluxes versus the energy of the produced neutrinos for various steps in the proton proton chain.
+The solid lines show neutrino fluxes versus the energy of the produced neutrinos for various steps in the proton proton chain, the main fusion mechanism for solar fusion.
 In particular, the lowest-energy neutrinos shown (the spike on the left) are produced in the first step of the pp chain, while the other reactions, like boron-8 and He-p fusion, occur in only a small fraction of solar fusion reactions.
 The dashed lines show predicted neutrino fluxes from the CNO cycle, which isn't terribly relevant to the Sun, since its core is too cool for the CNO cycle to function.

 Neutrino Detectors
 ---